sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 1. Delete an existing account from the settings view.
 2. The account should not longer appear in the account list.

+### ACCT-T02 Multiple Accounts

+1. After creating an initial account, create a second one.
+2. Without changing the current account to the new one, go back to the message list view.
+No errors should occurs.
+3. Go back and select the new account.
+The account should initially synchronize without errors.

 ## iCloud (@me) Integration

 ### ICLOUD-T01: Account Creation